Au Pair Frequently Asked Questions

 Q. How much do I pay my au pair?

 A. The weekly pay rate for au pairs is determined by the U.S. Department of State, and is based on the federal minimum wage.
-Currently, the weekly payment is $195.75.
+Currently, the weekly payment is at least $195.75.
 You’ll also pay your au pair an educational stipend to help cover the cost of her or his accruing six academic credits.
 The maximum amount for the stipend is $500.

 Q. Does my au pair pay taxes?